microsoft/MSLab/README.md

 The main part of WSLab are the [Scripts](https://aka.ms/wslabzip) that will help you preparing lab files ([Hydration Phase](Docs/wslab-hydration.md)).
 This phase is the most time consuming (1-2hours), but needs to be done only once.
 It will create virtual hard disks from of provided ISO and will create Domain Controller.
 [WSLab Deployment](Docs/wslab-deployment.md) takes only few minutes as it will just import Domain Controller and will add other Virtual Machines as specified in LabConfig.ps1

 ![](Docs/media/Explorer01.png)

+## Scenarios

+Over the time, we have developed multiple [scenarios](Scenarios/) simulating Azure Stack HCI and even deep dives into each technology.
+Scenarios can be reused for real environments.
+Like [S2D Hyperconverged](Scenarios/S2D%20Hyperconverged) can be used to deploy real Azure Stack HCI clusters.

 ## Use cases